RomanBoegli/godbbench/README.md

 The SQL approach involves joining the `Purchase` entity via the explicitly stated mapping key `CustomerId`.
 Furthermore, the usage of the aggregation function `SUM`requires the subsequent `GROUP BY` clause to become a valid statement.
 In Cypher, however, joining is done using the (attributed) arrow clause `-->` which simply indicates a relationship and no grouping clause is required in order to benefit from aggregation functions.

 # Benchmark
+The beginning of this chapter covers general considerations regarding database benchmarks.
+Subsequently, it guides through the required system setup in order to start benchmarking with `godbbench`.
+Some examples are shown how to create custom scripts and visualize the resulting measurements.
+Lastly, a whole showcase called `employees` is presesented using further automation via a bash-script.

+## General Considerations
 Benchmarking allows testing a system's performance in a controlled and repeatable manner.
 Reasons to conduct benchmarks may include system design, proofs of concepts, tuning, capacity planning, troubleshooting or marketing [[16]](#16).
-In order to conduct a thoughtful and unbiased benchmark, multiple points must be considered.
+To conduct a thoughtful and unbiased benchmark, multiple points must be considered.
 This chapter will give an overview of the most important considerations alongside the argumentation of how these challenges are counteracted in `godbbench`.

-## Domain-Specific
+### Domain-Specific
 The Benchmark Handbook by Jim Gray emphasizes the need for domain-specific benchmarks as the diversity of computer systems is huge [[17]](#17).
 Since each computer system is usually designed for a few domain-specific problems, there exists no global metric to measure the system performance for later comparison.
 Thus it is crucial also to work with domain-specific benchmarks in order to receive meaningful insights.
 Additionally, such benchmarks should meet four important criteria, namely:

 - **Relevancy:** Benchmark must measure the peak performance when performing typical operations within that problem domain.